Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 The goal of this code is to balance data using data augmentation techniques.

-- Reads patchs randomly from each subtype directory at a time.
+- Reads patches randomly from each subtype directory at a time.
 - Applies diffrent transformations to the image.
 - The nature and number of transformations applied to an image are chosen randomly.
-- Modified patchs are saved in the same directory as the original image.
+- Modified patches are saved in the same directory as the original image.

 ```